MAS6446 Mathematical methods and modelling of natural systems

 - To introduce asymptotic methods for evaluating integrals.

-- build on mathematical methods (ordinary/partial differential equations, linear stability analysis, scientific computing in Python) learned at earlier levels, and expose students to how they can be used to model natural systems.
+- build on mathematical methods (ordinary/partial differential equations, linear stability analysis, scientific computing in Python), and expose students to how they can be used to model natural systems.

-Learning outcomesBy the end of the unit, a candidate will 1. be able to solve differential equations using integral transforms; 2. be familiar with the ideas of mathematical modelling and understand the utility of mathematical modelling to understand natural phenomena (QAA benchmark for mathematics, 5.4v); 3. be able to formulate a mathematical model that represents the dynamics of a natural system and apply appropriate methods to obtain solutions (QAA benchmark for mathematics, 5.4v); 4. be able to gain insight in to a natural system through the application of mathematical modelling techniques; 5. recognise how mathematical methods learned at earlier levels may be used to model natural systems.
+Learning outcomesBy the end of the unit, a candidate will 1. be familiar with the ideas of mathematical modelling and understand the utility of mathematical modelling to understand natural phenomena (QAA benchmark for mathematics, 5.4v); 2. be able to formulate a mathematical model that represents the dynamics of a natural system and apply appropriate methods to obtain solutions (QAA benchmark for mathematics, 5.4v); 3. be able to gain insight in to a natural system through the application of mathematical modelling techniques; 4. recognise how mathematical methods may be used to model natural systems.

 32 lectures, no tutorials, 9 practicals